cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-09-20.md

   });
 ```

-`fresh-testing-library` has a `waitFor` function that is used for testing async operations.
-The 'find*' finder functions use `waitFor` internally, but that function is  part of the available API.
+- __waitFor__ While not strictly a finder nethod, `waitFor` is related especially to the __findBy*__ finder that uses `waitFor` under the covers.

+The `waitFor` function is used for verifying DOM elements that take a while to render.
+Therefore, it is an async operation.
 Here's how `waitFor` is used:
 ```ts
   await waitFor(() => {
     assertEquals(counter.textContent, count.value.toString());